brettmarl/wct-status/hiker_reports.md

 With the 2025 lightstation closures, there will be fewer official updates this year.
 We’re hoping the hiker community will help fill the gap — please use hiker reports to share trail conditions and report anything you notice.

+## 08 JUNE - WILDLIFE
+Location: Thrasher Cove

+A rat climbed the food hang pole rope, and chewed through two layers of Utra-Sil bags before eating nut mix.
+It also left a present to help us identify the rodent!

+---

 ## 03 JUNE - TRAIL CONDITION
 Location: 12